 Once the PI or faculty mentor has identified the candidate he or she wants to hire for a postdoctoral appointment, the offer letter for postdocs, developed by the Office of Research, Innovation and Economic Development's (ORIED's) Integrated Support Services Center (ISSC), needs to be used.

 Salaries for Postdocs

 The required minimum salary for a postdoctoral scholar is 60% of the starting salary range for an assistant professor in the same discipline, as outlined in the Faculty Salary Ranges set forth by Human Resources.
-For example, if the minimum starting salary for an assistant professor in Biological and Agricultural Engineering is $55,000, then the minimum salary for a postdoc in Biological and Agricultural Engineering would have to be $33,000 (60% of $55,000).
+For example, if the minimum starting salary for an assistant professor in Biological and Agricultural Engineering is $55,000, then the minimum salary for a postdoc with a PhD in Biological and Agricultural Engineering would have to be $33,000 (60% of $55,000).
 However, if the postdoc has a PhD in a discipline other than Biological and Agricultural Engineering, then the minimum salary may be based on the PhD or the postdoc’s previous research experience, whichever is more appropriate for the job description.

 NOTE: Postdocs are eligible for salary increases per the January 10, 2011 Hiring and Expenditure Guidelines, Section 3, page 5.
 Postdoctoral scholars are not subject to the same restrictions as EPA and SPA employee positions, but any salary adjustments to postdoc pay must be in compliance with any restrictions or guidelines of the authorized funding source.